-- 1. Compliance with student handbook policies is expected during class. - 2.
+- Compliance with student handbook policies is expected during class.
+The classroom is a professional environment.
+Students are expected to be respectful to their instructor and peers in behavior, attitude, attire, and use of technology.
+The instructor has the right to require students who are participating in distracting behavior to leave the class. - 2.
 No assignment will be accepted after the due date without prior permission from the instructor.
 Work may always be completed early (see your professor if you wish to take a test early).